apache/sling-site/src/main/jbake/content/documentation/bundles/content-loading-jcr-contentloader.md

 ### Directories

-Unless a node with the name of the directory already exists or has been defined in an XML or JSON descriptor file (see below) a directory is created as a node with the primary node type "nt:folder" in the repository.
+Unless a node with the name of the directory already exists or has been defined in an XML or JSON descriptor file (see below) a directory is created as a node with the primary node type `sling:Folder` in the repository (which has no restrictions in terms of child nodes and properties).

 ### Files